rachelpaczki/Mushroom-Madness/README.md

 ### Lauren Ables-Torres, Berenice Ramos, Rachel Puzycki, Holt Jones

 ## Project Description:
-This project aims to develop a predictive classification model using different algorithms including Logistic Regression, Random Forest, and ___ to classify various attributes of mushrooms.
+This project aims to develop a predictive classification model using different algorithms including Logistic Regression, Random Forest, Neural Networks, and SVM to classify various attributes of mushrooms.
 Using the Mushroom dataset from UC Irvine Machine Learning Repository, we will focus on predicting the edibility of mushrooms based on features that include cap shape, cap color, odor, habitat, and others.

 ## Research Questions:
 Are certain mushroom characteristics (i.e. cap shape/color, odor, gill size, etc.) that indicate it is more likely that the mushroom is poisonous?